ErrDivine/XLReason/README.md

    ```bash
    python -m pytest -q
    ```
    Tests are skipped automatically when PyTorch is unavailable; install torch to exercise the full coverage.
+To run the synthetic fallback, edit the config to set `dataset.type: synthetic` and `model.use_synthetic_backbone: true`.

 For a step-by-step walkthrough covering environment setup, testing, and training, see `docs/experiment_instructions.md`.